PHACDataHub/data-mesh-ref-impl/usvdm/kafka_streams/README.md

 ### B.1.
 The vaccines

-In the beginning (of this story), there are seven types of vaccines:
+In the beginning (of this story), there are seven types of vaccines.
+Their national standards are usually kept centrally, illustrated below:

 | vid | name              |
 |:---:|-------------------|